-The FCA requested Greyfriars Asset Management LLP stop adding new money into its DFM Portfolios, in particular Portfolio Six.
+In 2016 Greyfriars Asset Management LLP – a Discretionary Fund Manager (DFM) and SIPP provider company – were requested by the FCA to stop accepting new money into their DFM Portfolios, in particular Portfolio Six.

-But that’s a gamble and if you can’t afford to take a loss, then these types of investments are not suitable and if you’ve been given bad investment advice and ended up in high-risk investments which aren’t suitable for you – you could make a claim for compensation against that advice.
+So if you were given bad investment advice and ended up in high-risk investments which aren’t suitable for you – you could make a claim for compensation against that advice.